tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ### Platform

 Clients MUST default to displaying the page associated with the platform on which the client is running.
-For example, a client running on _Windows 10_ will default to displaying pages from the `windows` platform.
+For example, a client running on _Windows 11_ will default to displaying pages from the `windows` platform.
 Clients MAY provide a user-configurable option to override this behaviour, however.

-If a page is not available for the host platform, clients MUST fallback to the special `common` platform.
+If a page is not available for the host platform, clients MUST fall back to the special `common` platform.

 If a page is not available for either the host platform or the `common` platform, then clients SHOULD search other platforms and display a page from there - along with a warning message.

-For example, a user has a client on windows, and requests the `apt` page.
+For example, a user has a client on Windows and requests the `apt` page.
 The client consults the platforms in the following order:

 1. `windows` - Not available
 2. `common` - Not available